LamininSolutions/mfsql-connector/source/blogs/align-metadata-from-an-external-source-with-data-in-m-files/index.rst

 Several special MFSQL procedures can be used in this process

-#. spMFSyncroniseMetadata to update the metadata
+#. spMFSyncronizeMetadata to update the metadata

 #. spMFCreateTable to create the class table in question

-#. spMFupdateTable with updatemethod 2 to update the class table with
+#. spMFupdateTable with updatemethod 1 to update the class table with
    the existing data.

 #.
 Create an additional table in SQL as a working table for the external